 When Sunshine came home from preschool with a green-and-yellow painting, I knew exactly what we were doing with it.

-At a local craft store, we also found a kit for making foam ornaments.
-It had a dozen or so ornament cut-outs, string for hanging them on the tree, glue, glitter glue, and sequins.
+The girls had fun making foam Christmas ornaments.
+Using a DIY kit, this craft was easy to put together for each of them.
 The girls happily squirted glue and scattered sprinkles until I happily put away the empty glue containers (after carefully moderating how much glue each ornament required) and gave them stickers to apply to their remaining ornaments (much less messy than glue and sequins).
-The glue required overnight to dry, but the sticker ornaments could be hung on the tree immediately.
-Plus, the foam ornaments were nice and light for hanging on the tree (or mailing to grandparents).

 Beaded Christmas Ornaments

-The girls have had fun with pony beads and pipe cleaners at other events, so I tried to show them how to do some Christmas crafts.
+The girls have enjoyed using pony beads and pipe cleaners at other events, so I tried to show them how to do some easy Christmas crafts.
 They had fun, although they mostly just strung beads on a pipe cleaner to make a “rainbow” or whatever they felt like.
 Sunshine did attempt to make a candy cane, and strung about a dozen red and white beads before she got tired of that and began adding other colours to her strings.
 I got this idea from Make and Takes, who has further instructions.

-I also helped Sunshine make the beaded Christmas star ornament.
+I helped Sunshine make the beaded Christmas star ornament.

 These ornaments just required some pompoms (from the craft store), glue, and cardboard.
 I cut out shapes for the girls; they applied the glue using paint brushes (in fact, Lily was having so much fun painting the glue that she almost didn’t put any pompoms on her ornaments) and then we let them dry overnight.